 Ever heard the expression that “it takes a village.”
 Have you had a baby?
 You may know this to be very true.
 Women helping other women during childbirth and even breastfeeding is not a new idea.
+Postpartum doula services are simply not new.
 For thousands of years, women have assisted in the process of delivering a baby.
-The word doula in greek means “female slave for a child bearing woman.”
+The word doula in greek means “female slave for a child-bearing woman.”

 As a doula, I can tell you I am not a slave.
 I am honored to join families as they welcome their precious babe(s) into the world.
-I have been blessed to work with various populations of socioeconomic class, race, genders and religions.
+I have been blessed to work with various populations of socioeconomic classes, races, gender, and religions.

 When I became a doula, our world was experiencing the new reality of living in forced isolation.
 COVID-19 was everywhere.
-Pregnancy became incredibly challenging because there had to be a great deal of precaution when choosing those to spend time with.
-In early 2020, the influx of doula support that I received allowed me to take my business full time.
+Pregnancy became incredibly challenging because there had to be a lot of precautions when choosing those to spend time with.
+In early 2020, the influx of doula support that I received allowed me to take my business full-time.

-Postpartum support is very rewarding – but I will be honest, it can be draining on the body.
+Postpartum doula support is very rewarding – but I will be honest, it can be draining on the body.
 I say this because I primarily offer overnight support.
-This means that I go to work at 9 or 10pm, depending on when the family requests, and I leave at 5 or 6am.
+This means that I go to work at 9 or 10 pm, depending on when the family requests, and I leave at 5 or 6 am.
 This work can look different for each family, another reason why I love it so much.

 I arrive at 9pm and generally talk with mom and dad.
 I like to be very personable with my clients, not just a person coming to “clock in,” so to speak.
 I have been meeting mom upstairs with the most handsome baby boy with a full head of luscious hair.
 I was their birth doula too, and we loved and joked about his hair because we saw it for 15 minutes before he made his appearance!

 This baby is brand new! (my favorite) – so with that, there are a lot of emotions from mom and dad.
-These new parents are overjoyed and so in love for their little guy, but also incredibly sleep deprived and navigating life as parents.
+These new parents are overjoyed and so in love with their little guy, but also incredibly sleep-deprived and navigating life as parents.
 Time with this mama has made my day.
-Getting to listen to her feelings, struggles, worries and seeing the smile appear on her face as she navigates these feelings but is able to voice them.
-Even though it’s only me, her and a feeding babe at 1:13am, there is a sense of community.
+Getting to listen to her feelings, struggles, and worries and seeing the smile appear on her face as she navigates these feelings but is able to voice them.
+Even though it’s only me, her, and a feeding babe at 1:13 am, there is a sense of community.

-This is just a glimpse into a 8 hour overnight session.
-For those that are breastfeeding exclusively, I set an alarm for 2-3 hours, depending on weight gain for the newborn and meet mom in the nursery or wherever the most comfortable nursing station is located.
+This is just a glimpse into a 8-hour overnight session as a postpartum doula.
+For those that are breastfeeding exclusively, I set an alarm for 2-3 hours, depending on the weight gain of the newborn, and meet mom in the nursery or wherever the most comfortable nursing station is located.
 As a CLC, I am able to evaluate the feed, make sure the mom is comfortable, refill her water or even encourage a snack to make sure blood sugar levels are stabilized so she has some energy.